 Does Your Child Need Foods with Probiotics?

-You may be wondering if your child really needs probiotics, and in general, most doctors would say yes, they can be a great supplement, but aren’t necessarily mandatory.
+You may be wondering if your child really needs probiotics, and most doctors would say yes, they can be a great supplement, but aren’t necessarily mandatory.
 In this post, we’re not talking about probiotics in pill form, although that’s an option, instead, we’re going to focus on ways to include them naturally in the foods your child eats.

 The bottom line is, in general, they’re beneficial for most kids.
 And, can be particularly helpful for a variety of challenges kids face…